 }

-The hash_equals() function is important here — it prevents timing attacks where an attacker can figure out how many characters of a token are correct based on how long the comparison takes.
+The hash_equals() function is critical here — it prevents timing attacks where an attacker can determine how many characters of a token are correct based on the microsecond differences in how long the comparison takes.
+Regular string comparison (===) short-circuits on the first mismatch, which leaks timing information.

-3. No Rate Limiting on Sensitive Endpoints
+3. No Rate Limiting on Authentication Endpoints

 function checkRateLimit($identifier, $maxAttempts = 5, $windowSeconds = 60) {